 Our family is proud to say that we have three generations of McLachlan’s working together to run the maple syrup operation.

 Fort Rose Maple Company is a family owned and operated business.
 Specializing in the production of pure maple syrup and value added maple products.
 Complementing the maple operation is a Pancake House with a buffet style setting.
-Brunch includes pancakes, sausage, maple baked beans, coleslaw, muffins, fruit salad, and pure maple syrup.
+Brunch includes pancakes, sausage, maple baked beans, coleslaw, fruit salad, and pure maple syrup.
 The Pancake House is open every Saturday and Sunday starting the last weekend of February and the full month of March.

 Syrup making has been a family tradition that started by our Grandfather in the mid 1940’s.
 McLachlan Brothers Nelson, Colin, and Lawrence revived the family tradition of making syrup about 1980 by tapping a small number of roadside trees.
 By 1990 the small operation had turned into a commercial operation.
 In 1992, a name change from McLachlan Brothers to Fort Rose Maple Company accompanied by a new Sugar House and Pancake House to better serve our growing business.